A nonlinear homogenization-based perspective on the soft modes and effective energies of some conformal metamaterials: Other conformal metamaterials

 The methods developed in this paper are applicable to many other examples besides the Kagome and Rotating Squares metamaterials.
 To show this, we now present a few examples.
 They share the properties that \begin{enumerate} \item[(i)] the framework of \cite{li2025effective} is applicable, so there is a well-defined effective energy $\overline{W}^\eta$; and \item[(ii)] the methods of this paper are also applicable, giving direct analogues of the results proved in sections \ref{sec:geo-argument} and \ref{sec:lower-bd} for the Kagome and Rotating Squares metamaterials. \end{enumerate}

-Elaborating briefly upon (ii): for all our examples, the macroscopic effect of a $k$-periodic mechanism is an isotropic compression (thus: the analogue of \cref{lemma-geometric} holds); and for all our examples, the effective energy satisfies the lower bound \eqref{eqn:eff-lower-bd} (thus: the analogue of \cref{thm:lower-bound} holds).
+Elaborating briefly upon (ii): for all our examples, the macroscopic effect of a $k$-periodic mechanism is an isotropic compression (thus: the analogue of Proposition \ref{lemma-geometric} holds)\footnote{In certain conformal metamaterials, such as the one shown on the right in Figure \ref{fig:deformed-rs-mechanism}, the parallelogram slits do not close simultaneously, implying that the compression ratio cannot reach zero.
+In these cases, when establishing an argument analogous to Proposition \ref{lemma-geometric}, the compression ratio will be restricted to a subset of $[0,1]$ instead of $[0,1]$.}; and for all our examples, the effective energy satisfies the lower bound \eqref{eqn:eff-lower-bd} (thus: the analogue of Theorem \ref{thm:lower-bound} holds).
 In particular, our examples are all conformal metamaterials.

 We shall be rather informal: instead of providing detailed proofs for each example, we'll just provide enough information to make it clear how our methods can be used.